akuity/kargo/docs/docs/30-how-to-guides/14-working-with-stages.md

 The `status` field of a `Stage` resource records:

   * Conditions containing the last observations of the `Stage`'s current state.

-  * The current phase of the `Stage`'s lifecycle.
+  * The current phase of the `Stage`'s lifecycle (distilled from the conditions).

   * Details about the last `Promotion` and any in-progress `Promotion`.

   * History of `Freight` that has been deployed to the `Stage` (from most to least recent) along with the results of any associated verification processes.

   * The health status of related Argo CD `Application` resources.

 For example: